 Some of the popular e-wallets include Paytm, FreeCharge, and Mobikwik.
 Several banks and private players offer such wallets.

 Mobile banking allows users to complete multiple transactions via their smartphones.
-The use of mobile banking is increasing as financial institutions offer online wallets, digital transfers, and other features like UPI.
+The use of digital banking is increasing as financial institutions offer online wallets, digital transfers, and other features like UPI.

 Several banks have their apps, which can be downloaded.
 These apps allow users to execute several transactions including payments with a simple click of the button.